epipolarity/Decode-Drawings-V5/readme.md

 ### 2.3 - Find the centroid and radius of each ball

 Now that the points on the ball outline are free from elongation and lens distortion, we find the centre by taking the average of all points in the outline.
 This is valid so long as the points are evenly spaced.
-There is no mechanism in the outline detection algorithm for enforcing that the points are evenly spaced, such as repulsive or attractive forces used in some implementations, but because points are only able to move perpendicular to the mean of all points in the outline the spacing is preserved.
+There is no mechanism in the outline detection algorithm for enforcing that the points are evenly spaced, such as repulsive or attractive forces used in some implementations but, because points are only able to move in the direction of the mean of all points in the outline, the spacing is preserved.

 We then find the radius by taking the average distance from each point in the outline to the centroid calculated above.